lmdbjava/native/README.md

 # LMDB Native Libraries

 Provides pre-compiled LMDB native libraries for Linux, macOS and Windows.
-These libraries are fetched from distribution package managers (Arch Linux, Homebrew, MSYS2) and packaged into a single JAR for easy dependency resolution.
+These libraries are fetched from distribution package managers (Alpine Linux, Fedora, Homebrew, MSYS2) and packaged into a single JAR for easy dependency resolution.

 **If you are using LMDB from Java, use the [LmdbJava](https://github.com/lmdbjava/lmdbjava) project instead.** This artifact is a dependency of LmdbJava.